-The first, and today the cornerstone program of WGFRF, Annual Forum was held in the fall in Hilton Head, SC, when twelve scientists met to focus on the subject of “Neuroblastoma.”
-A Forum has been held in Hilton Head every year until 2016 when it moved to Lake Geneva, WI.
+The first cornerstone program of WGFRF, the Annual Forum was held in the fall in Hilton Head, SC, where twelve scientists met to focus on the subject of “Neuroblastoma.”
+The Forum was held in Hilton Head every year until 2016 when it moved to Lake Geneva, WI.
 Although the chairperson and topic changes each year, the format of a small interactive meeting has continued.
 WGFRF continues to emphasize discussion and exchange of new concepts, rather than presenting published research.
 The group is kept intentionally small, and past Forums have included the cream of international scientific cancer leaders.
 A rich experience for those that attend, numerous collaborations have resulted from the Forum series.

-Recognizing the importance of supporting the next generation of scientists, the Foundation began honoring each year one scholar in training in the field of oncology research thought by their mentor to represent a future leader in the field.
+Recognizing the importance of supporting the next generation of scientists, the Foundation began honoring oncologists in the early stages of their careers, thought by their mentor to represent a future leader in the field.
 The Forbeck Scholar receives an Award and an invitation to the Annual Forum.
 The success of the Scholar Award program led to its growth; today, four Forbeck Scholars are recognized per year.

-With the growth of the Scholar Award program, WGFRF began hosting an annual Scholar Retreat in Lake Geneva, WI.
-Scholars are invited to the retreat annually for a term of four years to present and discuss their research, keeping the group at an intimate 16 Scholars per year.
+With the growth of the Scholar Award program, WGFRF began hosting the annual Scholar Retreat in Lake Geneva, WI.
+Scholars are invited to the Retreat annually for a term of four years to present and discuss their research, keeping the group at an intimate 16 Scholars per year.
 Three or four scientific leaders serve as mentors each year.

 WGFRF commenced support of the Interactive INRG Database, an international repository of data on over 10,000 neuroblastoma patients (and growing).
 WGFRF is co-sponsoring this with St. Baldrick’s Foundation.
 The funding will support the evolution of the Database into a resource that links to other patient databases and is easily accessible online by scientists and clinicians worldwide, thereby facilitating research collaborations.

 WGFRF engaged in Strategic Planning to assess its existing scientific programs and identify areas for new growth.
-WGFRF is committed to continue and potentially expand upon existing initiatives, and to develop new programs that would accelerate the identification of effective neuroblastoma drug therapies.
-A critical part of this will be spearheading a collaborative with other foundations and entities focused on neuroblastoma, with a goal of engaging biotechnology and pharmaceutical companies in this charge.
+WGFRF is committed to continuing and potentially expanding upon existing initiatives, and to develop new programs that would accelerate the identification of effective neuroblastoma drug therapies.
+A critical part of this will be spearheading a collaboration with other foundations and entities focused on neuroblastoma, with a goal of engaging biotechnology and pharmaceutical companies in this charge.

 The Forbeck Foundation celebrated its 30th Anniversary of scientific meetings this year.
-To to mark the momentous occasion the Board of Director’s and Scientific Advisory Board voted in the new Collaborative Research Program.
+To mark the momentous occasion, the Board of Director’s and Scientific Advisory Board tripled the Foundation’s programming with the new Collaborative Research Program.
 Funding research projects will be based upon collaborations between two laboratories fellows/scholars/MDs in their early years of scientific development.
 At least one recipient of the funding must be a current or former Forbeck Scholar.